ThrudTheBarbarian/graywolf/README.md

 This is graywolf-mac - a fork of graywolf, which in turn is a fork of TimberWolf 6.3.5

-The main/only difference between this tree and [http://github.com/rubund/graywolf](the original) is that this code will compile cleanly on the Mac.
+The main/only difference between this tree and the original (http://github.com/rubund/graywolf) is that this code will compile cleanly on the Mac due to a lot of cleanup of the older code.

 Pre-requisites:
  * Get and install the appropriate version of [http://macports.org](Macports)